aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/databases/how-to-save-retrieve-barcodes-to-and-from-database-in-net/_index.md

 - X-Dimension
   and other properties then you would have to create extra columns in your database table to store the information about all properties related to a barcode.
 Then this approach would depict the following problems:
 - More columns in the table would be created that will consume more storage resources
-- Whenever some new information about the barcode would be needed to be stored, changes will be made to not an only database but also to the source code
+- Whenever some new information about the barcode would be needed to be stored, changes will be made to not only database but also to the source code
 - Increasing the number of columns in the database table would also take more efforts by you to write more lines of code Just assume some extra properties of the barcode that would be required to be stored in the database.